Grade Level: 10 (9-10)

 (slides 3-5) From where does the energy for thrust come?
 Now, we apply the first law of thermodynamics, the conservation of energy (ΔE=ΔQ+ΔW).
 The energy needed for thrust comes from the chemical energy stored in the fuel.
 You determine the fuel's chemical potential by finding its Gibbs energy.
 Because energy cannot be created or destroyed, the chemical energy of the fuel is converted into heat energy and work energy.
 The heat energy is from the combustion of the fuel (breaking of the chemical bonds) and the work energy corresponds to how high the rocket flies.
 The three components needed for a combustion reaction are oxygen, fuel and a heat source (see Figure 4).

-(slide 6) A prerequisite for the associated activity is knowledge of stoichiometry.
+(slide 6) A prerequisite for the associated activity (Refer to We Have Liftoff) is knowledge of stoichiometry.
 This slide provides a brief stoichiometry review with two example problems.
 The first problem asks students to determine how many grams of water are formed in the combustion reaction of 85.0 grams of propane in excess oxygen.
 The second example asks students to determine how many moles of hydrogen are produced in the reaction of 20.0 grams of iron oxide and superheated steam.
 The solutions include reaction equations and the calculations, with color-coordinated hashes that show the unit cancellations.

 conservation of energy: Energy can neither be created nor destroyed, but can change form.